Contact Us

 You need to test the functionality early on to catch usability issues before spending too much time on development.

-7. Project Blueprint
+7. Develop Blueprint

 This is essentially the plan that outlines timelines, milestones, and who’s responsible for what.